-Prerequisites: PSYC 160 and six credits of upper division
+Prerequisites: PSYC 160 and six credits of upper division psychology Rotation: Odd Academic Year: Winter

 A detailed survey of how philosophy, biology, and physics merged into psychology, with an emphasis on the seventeenth through twentieth centuries.
 A biographical approach will be used to emphasize the historical context of scientific advances.
 This course is helpful for students wishing to prepare for the Advanced Psychology GRE examination in psychology for graduate school.